Hurricane Elsa Threatens Caribbean - UrduPoint

 Hurricane Elsa Threatens Caribbean

-PortauPrince, July 2 (UrduPoint / Pakistan Point News - 2nd Jul, 2021 ) :Hurricane Elsa churned through the Caribbean Friday, bringing powerful winds and the potential for storm surges and heavy rain.
+PortauPrince, July 3 (UrduPoint / Pakistan Point News - 3rd Jul, 2021 ) :Hurricane Elsa churned through the Caribbean Friday, bringing powerful winds and threatening to pile further misery on violence-wracked Haiti.

-The category 1 storm packed maximum sustained winds of 75 miles (120 kilometers) per hour as it moved northwest near St Vincent and the Grenadines in the eastern Caribbean around midday, the US National Hurricane Center (NHC) said.
+The Category 1 storm strengthened slightly on Friday afternoon and was packing maximum sustained winds of 85 miles (140 kilometers) per hour as it moved northwest near St Vincent and the Grenadines in the eastern Caribbean at around 5:00 pm (2100 GMT), the US National Hurricane Center (NHC) said.

-The center said Elsa could bring a tidal surge of as much as three feet above normal in the Windward Islands -- the far eastern chain that includes Barbados and St. Lucia -- and up to four feet further west on the southern coast of Hispaniola, which is made of up Haiti and the Dominican Republic.
+The center said Elsa could bring a tidal surge of as much as six feet (two meters) above normal on Cuba's southern coast; up to four feet on the southern coast of Hispaniola, which is made up of Haiti and the Dominican Republic; and up to three feet on the coast of Jamaica.

 Hurricane-related weather would be bad news for the Florida town of Surfside, near Miami, as it tries to dig out a collapsed condo building in search of survivors and bodies.

-Elsa is forecast to move near the southern coast of Hispaniola on Saturday and Haitian authorities expressed worry Friday that they lack emergency supplies like food and water.
+Elsa is forecast to move near the southern coast of Hispaniola on Saturday, and Haitian authorities expressed worry Friday that they lack emergency supplies such as food and water.

-A good part of the emergency resources the government did have were used in another crisis: the evacuation of thousands of people in Port-au-Prince because of raging gang violence.
+A good part of the emergency resources the government did have were used in another crisis: the evacuation of thousands of people from their homes in Port-au-Prince because of raging gang violence.

 As the hurricane approached, authorities declared a weather alert Friday.